pranav-ap/blog/content/posts/activation-functions.md

 ## Why do we need *differentiable* activation functions ?

-During backpropagation, we calculate the partial derivatives of the error wrt each of the weights.
-This is required to tune the network weights.
+During backpropagation, we calculate the partial derivatives of the loss function wrt each of the weights and biases.
+This is required to update the network weights and biases.

 ## Why do we need *monotonic* activation functions ?

-During the training phase, backpropagation informs each neuron how much it should influence each neuron in the next layer.
+Backpropagation with gradient descent informs each neuron how much it should influence each neuron in the next layer through weights.

 If the activation function isn't monotonic then increasing the neuron's weight might cause it to have less influence, the opposite of what was intended.

-The result would be choatic behavior during training, with the network unlikely to converge to a state that yields an accurate classifier.
+The result would be chaotic behavior during training, with the network unlikely to converge to a minima that yields an accurate model.

 ## Why do we need *zero-centered* activation functions ?

-During backpropagation, the derivative can be positive or negative.
-This is used to increase a particular weight and decrease another weight in the neural net.
-With non-zero centred activation function the above steps cannot be done in a single epoch.
-This is why we prefer zero centred activation function.
+During backpropagation, the partial derivative can be positive or negative.
+This is used to increase or decrease weights in the neural net.
+With a non-zero centred activation function the above steps cannot be done in a single epoch.

 # Types of Activation Functions

 There are many types of activation functions, each with its own pros and cons.
-Choose one depending on your needs.
+Choose one depending on your network's requirements.

 ## Sigmoid